-Nick Levett, Talent ID Manager at The FA discusses the void in football that leaves foundation phase (age 5-11) coaches as the under-appreciated heroes in the world of player development, challenging why the top coaches are always seen to be involved in senior football.
+Nick Levett, former Talent ID Manager at The FA discusses the void in football that leaves foundation phase (age 5-11) coaches as the under-appreciated heroes in the world of player development, challenging why the top coaches are always seen to be involved in senior football.

 Whilst at St. George’s Park, (our national football centre) for a couple of days recently, an FA Advanced Youth Award was taking place.
 This course currently is the pinnacle coaching award for youth coaches in England, a Level 4 course, and specialises in different age groups; 5-11’s (Foundation Phase), 12-16’s (Youth Development Phase), 17-21’s (Professional Development Phase) and goalkeepers.
 It’s an excellent course that really drills down into the relevant important information in those specific areas.

 I bumped into one of my colleagues and asked how the course was going and it’s his reply that interested me.
 He said it was going very well and there was some good people on it – and he then told me six or seven “big names” that were attending.
 One was an Academy Manager, one was a First Team goalkeeper coach and the other five were U18’s coaches at Premier League clubs.

 And it’s that point I found interesting.